Tenderland

 Tenderland is the eleventh studio album by Australian soul and R&B singer Renée Geyer.
 The album was released in August 2003 and peaked at number 11 on the ARIA Charts.
 It is described as Geyer's "interpretation of a special collection of classic soul, funk and R&B songs".

 In 2007 Geyer said "Tenderland was the first time I finally agreed to do interpretations of existing soul classics.
-I’ve always dabbled and had the odd one or two on albums, but I’d never before wanted to make a record totally like that.
+I've always dabbled and had the odd one or two on albums, but I'd never before wanted to make a record totally like that.
 After being asked to for so many years I finally did it when I turned 50.
 I thought, if ever there was a time to do it, now was the time."

-At the ARIA Music Awards of 2003, the album was nominated for ARIA Award for Best Adult Contemporary Album and ARIA Award for Best Female Artist.
+At the ARIA Music Awards of 2003, the album was nominated for Best Adult Contemporary Album and Best Female Artist.

 In February 2004, Geyer was presented with a gold record for Tenderland.

 The album was re-released in April 2004 with a bonus live disc recorded at Melbourne Athenaeum on 1 November 2004.